markusthilo/somedo/README.md

-# somedo
+# Somedo

 Social Media Downloader for Open Source Intelligence.

-Automated download of open profile data in socialnetworks as needed for OSINT and Law Enforcement.
+Automated download of open profile data in social networks as needed for OSINT and/or Law Enforcement.